10 Sweaters Your Dog Might Need This Winter — Really

 From pumpkin spice and peppermint to turkey and yams, these sweet and savory treats will delight any dog.

-This array of reindeer plush toys and dreidel squeakers will help make the season bright.
+This selection of reindeer plush toys and dreidel squeakers will help make the season bright.

 Rebecca Caplan is a writer based in Brooklyn whose work has been featured in The New Yorker, Reductress, and Vulture.
 She lives in Brooklyn with her perfect, toothless dog Moose.